-Police operation in Rio de Janeiro favelas leaves dozens dead
+Police operation in Rio de Janeiro favelas leaves at least 60 people dead

 Next week, Rio de Janeiro will host the C40 World Mayors Summit and Prince William’s Earthshot Prize, awarded for environmental achievements.

-Elsewhere, Brazil is expected to welcome world leaders for the United Nations climate summit, COP30, in the Amazonian city of Belem, starting November 10.
+Later on, Brazil is expected to welcome world leaders for the United Nations climate summit, COP30, in the Amazonian city of Belem, starting November 10.